-Pineapple dressing is a sweet counterpart of the typical savory variety enjoyed with holiday meals.
-It is delicious served as a side item, or you can top it with a dollop of whipped cream for a delectable dessert.
+Scalloped pineapple stuffing is a sweet counterpart of the typical savory variety enjoyed with holiday meals.
+It is delicious served as a side item with ham or turkey, or you can top it with a dollop of whipped cream for a delectable dessert.

 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

 Growing up, dressing was always one of my favorite side dishes for our big holiday dinners.
 Actually, I always called it “stuffing,” even though we didn’t typically cook it in the turkey.

 What is it about flavorful bits of bread cooked in a savory liquid that makes it so divine?

 Later in life, I discovered the sweet counterpart to the savory classic I love so much.
 My mother-in-law introduced me to this delectable dish, which has quickly become one of my favorite items on a holiday menu.

 Pineapple casserole, scalloped pineapple, pineapple dressing, or pineapple stuffing.
 It may go by several names, but no matter what you call it, one thing is for sure.

 It is seriously good.
 It’s also ridiculously easy to make, and one of those dishes that proves that sometimes, simplicity wins.

 We traditionally bake this in the oven, but I recently decided to try it in my Instant Pot.